-Under section 17(b) of the Food and Nutrition Act of 2008 (as amended through P.L.
-117-103), the agency received Federal approval to implement an Elderly Simplified Application Project (ESAP) demonstration project, streamlining the SNAP application, recertification and verification processes for eligible elderly and/or disabled individuals with no earned income.
+A. Under § 17(b) of the Food and Nutrition Act of 2008 (as amended through Pub.
+Law 117-103), the agency received Federal approval to implement an Elderly Simplified Application Project (ESAP) demonstration project, streamlining the SNAP application, recertification and verification processes for eligible elderly and/or disabled individuals with no earned income.
 The ESAP demonstration project has been approved to operate beginning January 2023.